Krithika97/neural-network-modelling-neuralnet-r/index.md

 > accuracy
 [1] 0.9577401232
 ```
-We see that our accuracy rate has now increased to nearly 96%, indicating that modifying the number of hidden nodes has enhanced our model!
+We see that our accuracy rate has now increased to nearly 96%, indicating that modifying the number of hidden nodes has enhanced our model.

 ## Conclusion